 Siblings talk about money, balance ledgers, inheritances, wills, and other financial jargon.
 This makes them appear greedy and selfish, but in reality, this isn’t about money.
 Complex family dynamics create a wide range of emotions.
 These grown children feel angry, sad, and distressed.

 As kids, they measure parental affection in hugs and kisses.
 As adults, they begin to equate money with love.
 The idea of sibling financial favoritism weighs heavily upon them.
+Parents who favor one child over the other leave can leave one child with deep emotional scars.
 It occupies their thoughts and leaves them feeling hurt and unloved.

 Some of you want to know, “Why would the successful sibling feel jealous of financial inequality?
 If the child is financially stable, why would they care if their parents give more money to one child?”